KennyChukwuebuka/printf/README.md

 The printf function takes a format string and a variable number of arguments.
 The format string contains text and conversion specifiers.
 The conversion specifiers tell the printf function how to format the data in the arguments.

-The project is divided into two files: printf.c and printf.h.
+The project is divided into two files: printf.c and main.h.
 The printf.c file contains the implementation of the printf function.
 The printf.h file contains the declaration of the printf function.